Macartney-Christopher/5-Axis-Camera-Position-Control/Hardware.md

 To test if your driver won't burnout turn on your system with your finger on the heat sink, if it gets too hot then immediately turn off your system and troubleshoot.
 - Ensure that a motor is connected to draw power
 - Double check your current limit and the VRef on the potentiometer
-- Test your driver on a functional system to check functionality
+- Test your driver on a working system to check its functionality

 ## Troubleshoot: Why is my stepper motor not working?

 - Is the motor is connected?
 - Is the power cable connected and turned on?
 - Is the motor receiving enough power?
-Check with a multimeter.
+Check with a multimeter
 - Is the header for the motor receiving data from the board?
-Check connections with a multimeter.
+Check connections with a multimeter
--
+- Is the motor broken?
+Plug it into a working system to check its functionality

 ## Using a Custom PCB